1

 /product-vision

 Share any notes, ideas, or rough thoughts you have about what you're building.
-The AI will ask clarifying questions and help you refine everything into a clear product overview.
+The AI will ask clarifying questions and then generate all three files automatically.

 2